42xel/BAPL2/README.md

 Currently, the only intended use of list is within blocks.
 In particular, list as left hand side, multiple assignements and multiple value returns are not yet supported.

-### Blocks
+### Blocks and Scoping
 Blocks are braces-delimited pieces of code, with two special effect :
 * Reguarding variables, they create a child scope.
-* They create a new stack on which expression are evaluated
+* They create a new stack on which expressions are evaluated

-At the end of a block, said block evaluates as itself, that is as an array filled with the values left on its stack.
+At the end of a block, said block evaluates to itself, that is as an array filled with the values left on its stack.

 Concretely, blocks can serve as **litteral arrays** :
 ```